-Among other things, the exception above enables access to a Shielded Location, so the structure's access authorization may be checked.

-- Vendor-specific operations may use a sequence of Protected Capabilities. - Vendor-specific operations may use the standard TPM command interface or use a vendordefined interface.
+- NOTE Among other things, the exception above enables access to a Shielded Location, so the structure's access authorization can be checked. - Vendor-specific operations may use a sequence of Protected Capabilities. - Vendor-specific operations may use the standard TPM command interface or use a vendor-defined interface.